Richard Turner (Kentucky politician)

-Richard A. Turner (born January 12, 1935) is an American politician from the commonwealth of Kentucky.
+Richard All Turner (born January 12, 1935) is an American politician from the commonwealth of Kentucky.
 He served in the Kentucky House of Representatives as a Republican from 1976 to 1978 and 1980 to 1997.

 Turner was caught in the FBI investigation of Kentucky horse racing industry called Operation Boptrot.
 He was convicted of filing a fake campaign finance report.

 Career

-Prior to entering politics, Richard Turner studied at Tompkinsville High School where upon graduating then served and enlisted in the military as a Staff Sergeant in the Air Force during the Korean War as an instructor.
+Prior to entering politics, Richard Turner studied at Tompkinsville High School, where upon graduating then served and enlisted in the military as a staff sergeant in the Air Force during the Korean War as an instructor.
 Upon honorably completing his military service, he enrolled at Western Kentucky University from 1958 to 1962, where he majored in history.
 After completing his bachelor's degree, he went on to teach in a one-room schoolhouse less than five miles from where he was born.

 Turner was elected to the House of Representatives in 1976, succeeding Carl Bowles as a representor of the state of Kentucky.
 After being succeeded by Buel Guy, he later started work at the Modern Woodmen of America, doing so currently along with managing and tending to his farmland.